ASgoPew/TUI/Documentation/en_VisualObject.md

 	* Send specified signal to sub-tree without this node.

 * VisualObject **Update**()
-	* Updates the node and the child sub-tree.
+	* Updates the node and the child sub-tree (only Enabled objects).
 * VisualObject **UpdateThis**()
 	* Updates related to this node only.
 * VisualObject **UpdateChildPositioning**()